 Do I Need a Visa or Passport for the Republic of the Congo?

-What is the Climate Like in the Republic of the Congo?
+What Is the Climate Like in the Republic of the Congo?

-How Safe is the Republic of the Congo?
+How Safe Is the Republic of the Congo?

 Do I Need Vaccines for the Republic of the Congo?